-Changes to UK data privacy law are coming into effect on 25 May 2018 under the General Data Protection Regulation (GDPR), which will give individuals additional rights about the way their personal information is collected and used.
+Changes to UK data privacy law came into effect on 25 May 2018 under the General Data Protection Regulation (GDPR), which have given individuals additional rights about the way their personal information is collected and used.

 It is one of our fundamental responsibilities as an investment and wealth management business to ensure

 that we protect the information provided to us by our clients, prospective clients and our website visitors.

 This privacy notice explains how Rathbone Unit Trust Management Limited ("we", "our", "us") collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
 This privacy notice concerns our processing of personal data for past, prospective and present clients of Rathbone Unit Trust Management Limited ("you", "your").

 Rathbone Unit Trust Management Limited (a UK registered company, registered in England with company number 02376568) is the data controller of your personal data and is subject to the General Data Protection Regulation (the "GDPR") and the Data Protection Act 2018.

 How do we gather and use your personal information?

 We collect your personal information in a number of ways:

 - this begins with any interactions we have before you become a client.
 Such examples include:when you communicate with us over the phone, letter, via email or the website rutm.com;

 - from information you provide to us when you interact with us before becoming a client, for example when you contact us about our services;